 - Falsely communicated that Jersey was “doing fine” when veterinary records stated that euthanasia was discussed.

-- Lied and stated that that Jersey was “healing” without internal damage when Jersey wasn't able to walk.
+- Lied and stated that Jersey was “healing” without internal damage when Jersey wasn't able to walk.

 - Falsely communicated that Jersey was “doing well” when she knew about her spinal cord injury.